ramses-rf/ramses_rf/README.md

 ## Overview

-**ramses_rf** is a client library/CLI utility used to interface with some Honeywell-compatible HVAC & CH/DHW systems that use 868MHz RF, such as:
+**ramses_rf** is a Python client library/CLI utility used to interface with some Honeywell-compatible HVAC & CH/DHW systems that use 868MHz RF, such as:
  - (Heat) **evohome**, **Sundial**, **Hometronic**, **Chronotherm**
  - (HVAC) **Itho**, **Orcon**, **Nuaire**, **Vasco**, **ClimaRad**

 It requires a USB-to-RF device, either a Honeywell HGI80 (somewhat rare, expensive) or something running the [evofw3](https://github.com/ghoti57/evofw3) firmware, such as the one from [here](https://indalo-tech.onlineweb.shop/) or your own ESP32-S3-WROOM-1 N16R8 with a CC1100 transponder.

-It does three things:
+It does four things:
  - decodes RAMSES II-compatible packets and converts them into useful JSON
  - builds a picture (schema, config & state) of evohome-compatible CH/DHW systems - either passively (by eavesdropping), or actively (probing)
  - allows you to send commands to CH/DHW and HVAC systems, or monitor for state changes
  - allows you to emulate some hardware devices

+> [!WARNING]
+> This integration is not affiliated in any way with Honeywell, Airios nor any final manufacturer.
+The developers take no responsibility for anything that may happen to your devices because of this library.

 For CH/DHW, the simplest way to know if it will work with your system is to identify the box connected to your boiler/HVAC appliance as one of:
  - **R8810A**: OpenTherm Bridge